clemsonciti/python-installation-on-palmetto/README.md

 a version of the `numpy` package  for Python 2, and another version of `numpy` package for Python 3.

-## The Anaconda modules
+## Anaconda modules

-In addition to the Python modules, there are also several "Anaconda" modules available on the cluster:
+There are also several "Anaconda" modules available on the cluster.
+Loading one of the "Anaconda" modules also loads a different version of Python:

 ```bash
 $ module avail anaconda